Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-The reason why the GPSSMs with NMF algorithms (PRSSM and ODGPSSM) perform consistently poorly is that the models trained using the NMF algorithms usually require more training epochs.
-E.g., the NMF algorithm proposed in \cite{ialongo2019overcoming} is reported to have consumed more than $30000$ training epochs for the GPSSM to converge when applied to the kink function dataset.
-Moreover, the NMF algorithms need to carefully initialize the model parameters, making the model training more difficult \cite{lindinger2022laplace}.
-In contrast, the TGPSSMs based on the MF algorithm require simple parameters initialization and achieve the desired performance by only using $1500$ training epochs, demonstrating that the superiority of the proposed TGPSSMs in terms of training and learning performance.
+It is worth noting that GPSSMs adopting the NMF algorithms, such as PRSSM and ODGPSSM, demonstrate consistently inferior performance.
+This may be attributed to the fact that NMF algorithms typically require a larger number of training epochs.
+For instance, the NMF algorithm proposed in \cite{ialongo2019overcoming} required more than $30000$ training epochs to converge when applied to the kink function dataset.
+Additionally, existing NMF algorithms necessitate careful initialization of model parameters, making the training process less reliable \cite{lindinger2022laplace}.
+In contrast, the TGPSSMs based on the MF algorithm require much simpler parameter initialization and are able to achieve the desired performance by using only $1500$ training epochs, thus demonstrating the superiority in terms of training and learning performance.

-\textbf{Constrained Optimization vs Joint Optimization}.
-By comparing the performance of JO-GPSSM and CO-GPSSM, and that of JO-TGPSSM and CO-TGPSSM from Table \ref{tab:synthetic_dataset} and Fig.~\ref{fig:1Ddataresults_SSMs}, we found that the algorithms with the constrained optimization framework consistently outperform the ones using the joint optimization.
-More concretely, as depicted in Fig.~\ref{fig:gp_ksfunc}, by using the joint optimization framework, the JO-GPSSM gets stuck into bad local optimal in the learning phase.
-Thus the learned latent dynamic does not match the underlying one.
-In contrast, the CO-GPSSM learns a reasonable representation of the underlying system dynamics, as shown in Fig.~\ref{fig:cogp_ksfunc}, even though it still fails to capture the flat and the sharp regions due to the limitations of the standard GP modeling using SE kernel.
-This demonstrates the capabilities of the CO-GPSSM to construct an informative state-space representation that provides a sound basis for learning the underlying system dynamics.
-The same conclusion can be drawn from the TGPSSM cases, as depicted in Fig.~\ref{fig:tgp_ksfunc} and Fig.~\ref{fig:cotgp_ksfunc}, illustrating the effectiveness of the constrained optimization framework for different models.
+\textbf{Constrained Optimization vs. Joint Optimization}.
+Upon comparing the performance of the joint optimization and constrained optimization frameworks in GPSSM and TGPSSM models, as reported in Table \ref{tab:synthetic_dataset} and Fig.~\ref{fig:1Ddataresults_SSMs}, it is evident that the algorithms utilizing the constrained optimization framework outperform their joint optimization counterparts consistently.
+Specifically, as illustrated in Fig.~\ref{fig:gp_ksfunc}, the JO-GPSSM algorithm is susceptible to being trapped in a local optimum during the learning phase, which ultimately leads to a learned latent dynamic that fails to capture the underlying system dynamics.
+On the contrary, the CO-GPSSM algorithm, as depicted in Fig.~\ref{fig:cogp_ksfunc}, effectively captures the underlying system dynamics to a reasonable extent, despite the limited model capacity of the standard GP with a plain SE kernel.
+This is a testament to the ability of CO-GPSSM to construct an informative state-space representation that serves as a sound foundation for learning the underlying system dynamics.
+Similar conclusions can be drawn from the TGPSSM cases, as evidenced by Fig.~\ref{fig:tgp_ksfunc} and Fig.~\ref{fig:cotgp_ksfunc}.
+These findings corroborate the efficacy of the constrained optimization framework across different models and provide further evidence supporting its effectiveness in enhancing the learning and inference performance of GPSSMs and TGPSSMs.